maxdome/dumpinator/README.md

 #### Status

-The status can be set if a route test should fail when the status doesn't match.
+Setting the `status` option makes a route test fail if the status code doesn't match.

 ```json
 {